 Nature journaling is for everyone.
 It’s not about making 'perfect' art, but about noticing, enjoying, and connecting with the natural world around you.

-A year of nature journaling is a quiet companion to the seasons - a way of noticing how the world shifts, softens, and returns again.
-I share what it’s been like to keep a nature journal through an entire calendar year (2025), following the rhythms of winter stillness, spring song, summer abundance, and autumn gathering, one imperfect, attentive moment at a time.
+I share what it’s been like to keep a nature journal through a full calendar year, following the rhythms of winter stillness, spring song, summer abundance, and autumn gathering, one imperfect, attentive moment at a time.

 Read about my year of nature journaling here...